 This has gotten more interesting with the addition of ads for FB, Twitter and LinkedIn.
 FB Live and the use of video streaming to tell stories to attract clientele and promote services is the new norm.
 Of course, this is all part of an integrated marketing plan, to create, implement, measure and achieve goals.

 Not new, but gaining momentum, and having great results with B2C businesses, is FB Live.
 To get started, determine your brand strategy and message.
-Anyone who knows me, knows that this is always my starting point.
+Anyone who knows me, knows that this is always my starting point for social content creation.
 Next discussion, is focusing on demographics and the audience you are trying to connect with on FB.
 To better understand your audience and their interests (engagement and impact) you can analyze FB Insights and additional data in Google Analytics (Audience/Interests).
 Create content and broadcasts, keeping in mind your audience’s demographics, interests and behaviors.

 FB offers guidance and there are many resources out there for DIY learning.
 Here are my quick tips for coming out of your comfort zone to explore FB Live.
 Write your talking points down ahead of time and note your key messages.
 These notes will be helpful when you are going to promote your broadcast.
 To promote your broadcast (at least a day in advance) you can encourage your audience to “sign on” with a fun and enticing description of your upcoming live event.